 Using Profile Manager

-Profile Manager allows viewing, organize, analyze, compare or even adapt profiles without leaving the CoPrA environment.
+Profile Manager allows viewing, organizing, analyzing, comparing or even adapting profiles without leaving the CoPrA environment.
 The main window shows all profiles stored on the system.
 The unique ability of Profile Manager to display and handle all types of profiles, including DeviceLink and Multicolor profiles, makes it the ultimate tool for everyday color management.

 Profile Manager includes six different tabs (General, Curves, Gamut, Colorants, Workflow, Notes) which provide access to all important functions.
 Apart from that, it allows to quickly and comprehensively verify the quality of profiles by means of a Profile Report.